elyra-ai/elyra/foresight_readme.md

 <!--
 {% comment %}
-This program is an unpublished work fully protected by the United States copyright laws and is considered a trade secret belonging to Attala Systems Corporation.
+This program is an unpublished work fully protected by the United States copyright laws and is considered a trade secret belonging to Elevo Corporation.
-To the extent that this work may be considered "published", the following notice applies "(C) 2020, 2021, Attala Systems Corporation"
+To the extent that this work may be considered "published", the following notice applies "(C) 2020, 2023, Elevo Corporation"

 Any unauthorized use, reproduction, distribution, display, modification, or disclosure of this program is strictly prohibited.